 These are real things you can do: praying, reading the Bible, being imaginative.
 Those are actual things in your personal life that will give the Holy Spirit another window on you…that will allow the Holy Spirit to come in and inform your life.

-If you wish to listen to this sermon in its entirety, CLICK HERE and then click on “Pentecost 2012.”
-We'd love for you to visit the Beckford Parish website (Episcopal churches in Mt.
-Jackson and Woodstock, VA) and Facebook page.
+We’d love for you to visit one of the Episcopal churches of Shenandoah County: St. Andrew’s in Mt.
+Jackson and Emmanuel in Woodstock, VA.
+Check out our Facebook page.
 Join us for Sunday Worship!
-8am and 11:15am at Emmanuel Episcopal Church, 122 East Court Street, Woodstock, VA, and 9:15am at St. Andrew's Episcopal Church in on 5890 Main Street in Mt.
+8am and 11:15am at Emmanuel Episcopal Church, 122 East Court Street, Woodstock, VA, and 9:15am at St. Andrew’s Episcopal Church in on 5890 Main Street in Mt.
 Jackson, VA.